duckietown/docs-brown/book/doc-sky/50-pid-project/25-Tuning.md

    1. Given $K_u$ = 500, $T_u$ = 10.
 Use your $K_u$ and $T_u$ values to compute $K_p$, $K_i$, and $K_d$ using Ziegler-Nichols Method.

-## Problem 3: Flying with Velocity Control and Position Control
+## Problem 3: Flying with Velocity Control
 In velocity control, we use planar velocity measure from the camera as the process variable.
 The keyboard keys are used to set the setpoints.
-While for position control, the process variable is the global x,y position and the setpoint is the particular position we want the drone to fly directly over.

   **Exercises**
   1. Now suppose you are flying in velocity mode over a blank white poster board.
-How do you expect the drone to behave and how will it behave this way?
+How do you expect the drone to behave and why will it behave this way?
+Hint: think about why we fly over a highly textured planar surface.
-  2. Now if you engage the drone in a position control mode(disengaging from the velocity control).
-What do you expect to observe?